spacebudz/app/src/cardano/market/README.md

 ### State machine

-The states a script UTxO can go into, where the datum is the actual state and the transitions the redeemers. `StartBid` and `Offer` are valid initial states a UTxO can hold:
+The states a script UTxO can go into, where the datum is the actual state and the transition the redeemer. `StartBid` and `Offer` are valid initial states a UTxO can hold:

 <p align="center">
     <img alt="Gatsby" src="./assets/state_machine.svg" width="93%" />